As the Tour of Heroes app evolves, you'll add more components that need access to hero data.

-HeroServiceconstructor, we'll have to find every place we create the service and fix it.
-Running around patching code is error prone and adds to the test burden.
+HeroServiceconstructor, you must find and update every place you created the service.
+Patching code in multiple places is error prone and adds to the test burden.

-We create a new service each time we use
+- You create a service each time you use

 new.
-What if the service should cache heroes and share that cache with others?
-We couldn't do that.
+What if the service caches heroes and shares that cache with others?
+You couldn't do that.

-- We add a constructor that sets the property.
+- Add a constructor that initializes the private property.

 Here are the property and the constructor:

 The constructor does nothing except set the

 HeroService type of

 Now Angular knows to supply a

 Read more about dependency injection in the Dependency Injection page.